nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to show the list of tasks. <br>
 2. Task manager shows the list of tasks. <br>
-3. User requests to delete a specific task. <br>
+3. User requests to delete a specific task.
 4. Task manager deletes the task. <br>
 Use case ends. <br>